teamwalnut/rescript-urql/docs/advanced.md

 return <Data data={result.data} />; // Some data UI.
 ```

-This is fine and works great for JS users, but we have pattern matching in Reason!
-Enter `reason-urql`'s `response` variant. `response` is a single variant with five constructors:
+This is fine and works great for JS users, but we have pattern matching in ReScript!
+Enter `rescript-urql`'s `response` variant. `response` is a single variant with five constructors:

 ```reason
 type response('response) {